mrshu/gonote.txt/SPEC.rst

 valid in given filesystem and thus **should** consist of [_a-zA-Z0-9\.-] which **should** be sufficient for most note titles.

+Thus, these files might contan notes:

+    some-file-without-extension
+    some_file_without_extension
+    some-file1.txt
+    some....other.file.txt

+whereas these might not:

+    af425-1.q@22@#%^^&**@!
+    I-do-not-like-you!.txt

 The first line of the note file **must** include the title of the note.